David Kim, AARP

 Erica Whinston, Qualcomm

-There’s no way to know the challenges that the people face without trying to live, as much as you can, in their shoes.
-I think that the immersion is wonderful because it’s an innovative way to experience something and really understand needs.
+There’s no way to know the challenges people face without trying to live, as much as you can, in their shoes.
+I think the immersion is wonderful because it’s an innovative way to experience something and really understand needs.
 It’s much more effective than reading any paper or having somebody even tell you about it.
-It’s about walking in somebody’s shoes.
+It’s about walking in someone’s shoes.